blaenk/site/content/notes/java.md

 The `thenCompose` method runs a function that operates on the value in the future and returns another future---this is like `bind`, `>>=`.

-the `handle` method runs a function that is passed both the result and the exception, where either one is `null` if it isn't present, and returns a value that will be used as the result.
+The `handle` method runs a function that is passed both the result and the exception, where either one is `null` if it isn't present, and returns a value that will be used as the result.

 The `thenCombine`, `thenAcceptBoth`, and `runAfterBoth` complete the futures in parallel and then combine the results or run a `Runnable` afterward.